Hermitian geometry on resolvent set(I)

-Various notions of joint spectra for (commuting) tuples have been defined in the past, for instance the Harte spectrum (\cite{Ha72,Ha73}) and the Taylor spectrum (\cite{Fa,Ta70,Ta72}), and they are important topics in multivariable operator theory.
-The projective joint spectrum, however, has one notable distinctions: it is ``base free" in the sense that, instead of using $I$ as a base point and looking at the invertibility of $(A_1-z_1I,\ A_2-z_2I,\ ...,\ A_n-z_nI)$ in various constructions, it uses the much simpler pencil $A(z)$.
+Various notions of joint spectra for (commuting) tuples have been defined in the past, for instance the Harte spectrum (\cite{Ha72,Ha73}) and the Taylor spectrum (\cite{Fa,Ta70,Ta72}), and they are key ingredients in multivariable operator theory.
+The projective joint spectrum, however, has one notable distinction: it is ``base free" in the sense that, instead of using $I$ as a base point and looking at the invertibility of $(A_1-z_1I,\ A_2-z_2I,\ ...,\ A_n-z_nI)$ in various constructions, it uses the much simpler pencil $A(z)$.
 This feature makes the projective joint spectrum computable in many interesting noncommuting examples, for example the tuple of general compact operators (\cite{SYZ}), the generating tuple for the free group von Neumann algebra (\cite{BCY}), the Cuntz tuple of isometries $(S_1,\ S_2,\ \dots,\ S_n)$ (\cite{Cu,HWY}) satisfying

-where $I$ is the identity, and the tuple $(1,\ a,\ t)$ for the infinite dihedral group with respect to left regular representation (\cite{GY}).
+where $I$ is the identity.
+For the generating tuple $(1,\ a,\ t)$ of the infinite dihedral group the projective spectrum has found convincing applications to the study of group of intermediate growth (finitely generated group whose growth is faster than polynomial growth but slower than exponential growth (cf. \cite{GY})).

-For a tuple $A$, if the joint resolvent set $P^c(A)$ is nonempty then every path-connected component of $P^c(A)$ is a domain of holomorphy.
-This fact is a consequence of a result in\cite{ZKKP}, and it is also proved independently in \cite{HY}.
+For a general tuple $A$, it can happen that $P(A)=\C^n$ and hence $P^c(A)$ is empty.
+But in this paper we shall always assume that $P^c(A)$ is non-empty.
+It is known that every path-connected component of $P^c(A)$ is a domain of holomorphy.
+This fact is a consequence of a result in \cite{ZKKP}, and it is also proved independently in \cite{HY}.
+From this point of view, $P^c(A)$ has good analytic properties.
 On $P^c(A)$, the holomorphic Maurer-Cartan type $\bb$-valued $(1,0)$-form played an important role in \cite{Ya}, where it is shown to contain much information about the topology of $P^c(A)$.
 For example, the de Rham cohomology $H^*(P^c(A),\C)$ can be computed by coupling $\omega_A$ with invariant multilinear functionals or cyclic cocycles (\cite{CY,Ya}).
-Two simple facts are useful here.
-The first, by differentiating the equation $A(z)A(z)^{-1}=I$, one easily verifies that
+Two simple facts about $\omega_A$ are useful here.